Four-sided die: Historical

 Four-sided dice were among the gambling and divination tools used by early man who carved them from nuts, wood, stone, ivory and bone.
 Six-sided dice were invented later but four-sided dice continued to be popular in Russia.
 In Ancient Rome, elongated four-sided dice were called tali while the six-sided cubic dice were tesserae.
 In India and Tibet, three four-sided long dice were rolled sequentially as an oracle, to produce 1 of 64 possible outcomes.

 The ancient Mesopotamian Royal Game of Ur uses eight four-sided pyramid-shaped dice made out of rock, half of them colored white, and half black.
-The Scandinavian game daldøs uses a four-sided long die.